gnugat/gnugat.github.io/_sculpin/source/_posts/2024-08-16-strategy-pattern-symfony-autowiring.md

 - `RetrieveDataForReportTwo::getDefaultPriority()` needs to return `100`

-Finally, since [Symfony 5.3](https://github.com/symfony/symfony/pull/40406), it is also possible to inject an `iterator` containg all services that have a specific tag, by using the `#[TaggedIterator]` attribute.
+Finally, since [Symfony 5.3](https://github.com/symfony/symfony/pull/40406), it is also possible to inject an `iterator` containing all services that have a specific tag, by using the `#[TaggedIterator]` attribute.
 Let's use it in the "Context" class:

 ```php